jonathanirvings/apio-2021/README.md

 ### Problem Assets

 Common problem assets (i.e. `Makefile` and `testlib.h`) are included in `tps/problem-assets/`.
-Therefore, for default `Makefile`s and `testlib.h`s, each problem should also use relative symlink to these files as well.
+Therefore, for the default `Makefile`s and `testlib.h`s, each problem should use relative symlink to these files as well.

 ### Test Data Generator

-`gen/data` must be be generated from `gen/data.py` and excluded in the problem repository.
+`gen/data` must be generated from `gen/data.py` and excluded in the problem repository.
 This is to avoid duplicating many hardcoded numbers, such as `maxN`.
 The modified `tps/problem-assets/Makefile` ensures to generate `gen/data` when running `tps gen`.

 ### Task Statement